IBM-Cloud/ansible-collection-ibm/docs/ibm_function_package.rst

   annotations (False, str, None)
     All annotations set on package by user and those set by the IBM Cloud Function backend/API.

-  parameters (False, str, None)
-    All parameters set on package by user and those set by the IBM Cloud Function backend/API.

   id (False, str, None)